 Multiple sclerosis.
-Several lines of evidence suggest or support an important role for vitamin D in the pathophysiology of multiple sclerosis (104; 95; 109): the striking geographic distribution of multiple sclerosis that correlates with sun exposure; seasonal fluctuations in multiple sclerosis risk according to month of birth; the reduction in multiple sclerosis severity during pregnancy, when vitamin D levels are physiologically elevated; the increased risk of multiple sclerosis with vitamin D deficiency; and the increased frequency of exacerbations and the increased rate of progression among patients with multiple sclerosis who are vitamin D deficient.
+Several lines of evidence suggest or support an important role for vitamin D in the pathophysiology of multiple sclerosis but do not prove a causal relationship, alone or collectively (113; 103; 118): (1) the striking geographic distribution of multiple sclerosis that correlates with sun exposure; (2) seasonal fluctuations in multiple sclerosis risk according to month of birth; (3) the reduction in multiple sclerosis severity during pregnancy, when vitamin D levels are physiologically elevated; (4) the increased risk of multiple sclerosis with vitamin D deficiency; and (5) the increased frequency of exacerbations and the increased rate of progression among patients with multiple sclerosis who are vitamin D deficient.

 Month of birth.
-A large study of over 25,000 multiple sclerosis patients in England and Scotland found that the monthly distribution of births for the combined risk of multiple sclerosis and other immune-mediated diseases differed from that of the general population, with a peak in April and a trough in October.
-Risk of multiple sclerosis showed a seasonal pattern (52).
-Additionally, there were significant inverse correlations between the combined risk of multiple sclerosis and other immune-mediated diseases, estimates of UVB exposure during the second trimester, and vitamin D levels during the third trimester (26).
+A large study of over 25,000 patients with multiple sclerosis in England and Scotland found that the monthly distribution of births for the combined risk of multiple sclerosis and other immune-mediated diseases differed from that of the general population, with a peak in April and a trough in October.
+Risk of multiple sclerosis showed a seasonal pattern (57).
+Additionally, there were significant inverse correlations between the combined risk of multiple sclerosis and other immune-mediated diseases, estimates of UVB exposure during the second trimester, and vitamin D levels during the third trimester (28).